esciencecenter-digital-skills/research-software-support/modules/licenses/slides.md

 - Two ways of using software
 - You need a license
 - Licenses sometimes implicit, or home-made
-- Open Source makes it easy to do better
+- Open Source is better and safer
 - Different Open Source licenses available